cfpb/proxy-methodology/README.md

 the proxy building code sequence.
 It relies on a set of fictitious data constructed by `create_test_data.do` from the publicly available census surname list and geography data.
-It is provided to illustrate how the `main.do` is set up to run the proxy building code.
+It is provided to illustrate how the `main.do` is set up to run the proxy building code and does not reflect any particular individual’s or institution’s information.

 A control script, `/scripts/main.do`, is included to step through the process below.
 The user will need to change paths and define parameters as required.